Iadvd/RetrocomputingZXSpectrum/GameExamples/MoonAndThePirates/README.md

 After the events at Petunia Town's Fandom Festival, Moon uses all the earnings she made selling her games to buy a chewing gum.
 Luckily, it had an unexpected prize included inside!
 A trip to the Caribbean Islands!

-So Moon took the flight to the Caribbean islands, and then a local ferry to Coconut Island, a tiny an unknown -do not try to look for it on the map- Caribbean Island.
+So Moon took the flight to the Caribbean islands, and then a local ferry to Coconut Island, a tiny an unknown -do not try to look for it on the map- place.
 Upon arriving she was offered two options, starting with a refreshing banana boat trip, jumping over the waves... or visiting a pirate galleon.

 Moon did not think twice... the pirate galleon, the pirate galleon!!!
 Oh, bad choice, Moon!